Azure/bicep-registry-modules/avm/res/data-factory/factory/README.md

 ### Parameter: `managedPrivateEndpoints.fqdns`

-Specify the FQDNS of the linked resources to create private endpoints for.
+Specify the FQDNS of the linked resources to create private endpoints for, depending on the type of linked resource this is required.

 - Required: No
 - Type: array